Patients and visitors

-- Snacks and gifts, such as fruit, sweets and magazines are very welcome on the wards.
+- Snacks and gifts (such as fruit, sweets, and magazines) are welcome on the wards.

-- We ask that you don’t bring flowers into intensive care, as they can spread infection.
+- Please do not bring flowers into intensive care, as they can spread infection.

 We know that you are worried about your loved one and may have some questions to ask us.

-Our client’s confidentiality is important to us, so before we tell you anything about a patient’s condition or treatment, we’ll need to seek their permission first.
+Our patient’s confidentiality is of the utmost importance to us.
+Therefore, before we tell you anything about a patient’s condition or treatment, we’ll need to seek their permission first.